Niron3206/TouhouClub/README.md

 # TouhouClub
-This is local Java project for discord bot, based on JDA.
+This is local Java project for discord bot, based on JDA library.